State Spotlight - New Mexico

 Fax: (505) 476-7810

-The New Mexico Child Fatality Review Program was established in 1998
+The New Mexico Child Fatality Review was established in 1998

-by legislation.
+by regulation.
 The administration and coordination for the team is a program of the New Mexico Department of Health.

-New Mexico has a state level review teams, with membership representing various professional disciplines.
+New Mexico has state level review teams, with membership representing various professional disciplines.

-The NMCFR reviews all deaths except for disease in children from birth though the age of 17, depending on the cause.
+The NMCFR reviews all New Mexico deaths except disease in children from birth though the age of 17, depending on the cause: deaths that occur on tribal land or reservations are not reviewed by the state CFR.
 At this time, homicide, natural (with the exception of SIDS) or premature neonatal deaths are not reviewed.
 All deaths are identified through the Office of the Medical Investigator.
 This information is sent to the NMCFR coordinator who collects all case information and notifies the appropriate panel that the case is ready for review.

-The purpose of the New Mexico Child Fatality Review is prevention.
+The purpose of the New Mexico Child Fatality Review is prevention, especially improving coordination among agencies that engage young families.

 NMCFR is using the Child Death Review Case Reporting System in conjunction with the web-based database developed by the National Center for Child Death Review.